-We are developing stronger relationships with our Partners to make our partnerships even more effective.
+Our partnerships have become even stronger and more effective.
 We are dedicated to making sure services, such as care homes and wards in our hospitals, are better and safer for everyone.
-We are proud a high percentage of social care providers in our area that are rated as good or outstanding, which means they provide excellent care.
+We are proud a high percentage of social care providers in our area are rated as good or outstanding, which means they provide excellent care.
 We are continuously improving the quality and safety of our services, making sure you receive the best possible care and support.